samboy/lunacy/mmLunacyDNS/README.md

 The script `compile.mmLunacyDNS.sh` compiles mmLunacyDNS and links it to Lunacy (Lua).

-mmLunacyDNS currently has no daemonization support.
+`mmLunacyDNS` currently has no UNIX/BSD/Linux daemonization support (but it can be made a daemon with `Duende` included with MaraDNS).
+It does, however, install and run as a Windows service; a binary is in the top-level `bin/` folder.

 # Configuration file format